MayankLogiciel/Phonegap-MMS-Plugin/readme.md

 Then the base64 is converted to bitmap & stored in sdcard and then open in native sms composer.

-Always put “var intent = 'INTENT';“ in sendSms, so that the message would not be directly send.
+Always put â€œvar intent = 'INTENT';â€œ in sendSms, so that the message would not be directly send.

 ** i haven't done any validation to check if the "To" or "Message" or "image src" is empty or not.